Social Challenges Of Being Good Looking While You're Also Shy And Socially Awkward

 They assume you're a jerk.
 You set off their over-sensitive bully alarm.
 Their ego would take it extra hard if a hot person was cruel to them.
 They may not even know they're doing it, but when they interact with you it's like they expect you to say something cutting at any moment.
 They may react defensively to your harmless comment, because in their mind you said it in a mocking tone.

 As an aside, people whose attractiveness has recently changed can be thrown off by the new reactions they get to their usual behaviors.
 Like people may have loved their sarcastic humor when they were considered average-looking, but now that the jokes coming from a pretty person, everyone's quicker to see their lines as catty put downs.

 People may not want to give you any form of positive response

-Your looks may make someone may feel envious or competitive, but not to the point of obviously butting heads with you.
-Instead they can make an unconscious decision of "I'm not going to give them any validation.
-That would feel like them getting a mini victory over me.
+Your looks may make someone feel envious or competitive, but not to the point of obviously butting heads with you.
+Instead they can make an unconscious decision of, "I'm not going to give them any validation.
+That would feel like they got a mini victory over me.
 I won't laugh at any of their jokes.
-I'll act flat and indifferent if they share an interesting comment or story.
+I'll act flat and indifferent if they share an interesting insight or story.
 I'll certainly never pay them a compliment."
-You may notice they're making too big of a show of ignoring everything you do, but usually they just seem a bit aloof and distant.
+You may notice they're making too big of a show of ignoring everything you do, but more often they just seem a bit aloof and distant.

 Problems from people being awed by the your looks